ahillelt/rpi5-hailo8l-yolov8-utility/README.md

 11. **Optimize I/O operations:**
    Use asynchronous I/O for writing processed frames to disk to avoid blocking the main processing loop.

+WORK IN PROGRESS:

 13. **Use NEON intrinsic:**
-   For performance-critical sections, we use ARM NEON intrinsics to leverage SIMD instruction.
-It is especially useful for fast image normalization.
+   For performance-critical sections, I am looking at ARM NEON intrinsics to leverage SIMD instruction.
+This could be especially useful for fast image normalization.
+Still researching.
+I want to avoid bad segmentation faults or other issues that challenge robustness of the code for a marginal gain.